clarklindev/react-swagfinger-components-functionbased/README.md

 - 'data' (can be from async call) should pass to data property.
 - 'savedData' is data that we store for this component which is handled outside of the component in state

+- links are for redirecting outside/url changes
+- buttons are for navigating within site

 ## Roadmap

 - multi-range slider - add mouseclick for track - closest slider moves to track position